bayronPalacio/Cars-Web-Page/README.md

 The project contains a cloud feature to hold and access the cars images.

-In order to proper use this functionallity, please those these guidelines:
+In order to proper use this functionallity, please follow these guidelines:

     1- Download the latest curl recognized certificates here: https://curl.haxx.se/ca/cacert.pem 2- Save the cacert.pem file in a reachable destination.